Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 # <i class="fas fa-share-alt"></i> Tensorflow Text

 Tensorflow text can be used to perform preprocessing operations on text based data.
 This allows the preprocessed data to be integrated into a tensorflow machine learning workflow with ease.
-These operations include tokenization, sentiment analysis and extracting attributes from strings of text.
+Operations exposed within the NLP library from tensorflow include tokenization, sentiment analysis and extracting textual attributes from strings.

 ## Tokenization